 Life is too fleeting to lose yourself in work you do not love.

 I know this in my bones.
-That’s why I support therapists, healers, and transformation professionals tell stories that connect.
+That’s why I support coaches, healers, therapists, and transformation professionals tell stories that connect.

 What was your “this changes everything” moment?